SrnrZ/trained_ml_model_and_heart_app/README.md

 **Preprocessing Steps**

 •	Feature Encoding:

-o	Ordinal variables are label-encoded to maintain inherent order.
+- Ordinal variables are label-encoded to maintain inherent order.

-o	Binary variables are one-hot encoded to ensure they are represented as distinct categories.
+- Binary variables are one-hot encoded to ensure they are represented as distinct categories.

 •	Data Resampling:

-o	Given the high imbalance in the target variable, Random UnderSampling has proven to significantly improve recall performance metrics, by reducing the number of majority class samples.
+- Given the high imbalance in the target variable, Random UnderSampling has proven to significantly improve recall performance metrics, by reducing the number of majority class samples.

 **Model Selection and Hyperparameter Tuning**